datacraft-dsc/DEPs/12/README.md

 # Definitions

+This section is normative
 Provenance information is serialized in PROV-JSON, which is a JSON representation of the PROV data model.
 Provenance metadata must be compatible with W3C Prov.
 However, it may have additional constraints outlined below.

 ## Identifiers

 #### Assets

-Prov metadata identifies assets with the asset DID.
+Prov metadata must identify assets by the asset DID.

 #### Agents

-Prov metadata identifies agents based on category:
+Prov metadata must identify agents based on category:
 - Service providers such as Storage service provider, with the DID
-- Consumers could be identified by specifying
+- Consumers must be identified by specifying
   - The account associated with the Agent.
   - If the user has a DID, s/he is encouraged to use the DID as the identifier.